 This year, the competition will be at its fiercest due to this retail holiday’s global growth.
-To prepare you for this year’s chaos, we’ve rounded up the most relevant cognitive biases for your brand to seduce in your Black Friday marketing strategy.
+To prepare you for this year’s chaos, we’ve rounded up the most best persuasive marketing strategies for this Black Friday.

-So, without further ado, our Persuasive Tactic Roundup.
+So, without further ado, our Black Friday tactic Roundup.

 When it comes to consumer decision, there are cognitive biases at play in the minds of individuals.
 And given an event such as Black Friday, when every retailer is fighting for the attention of the consumer, it pays to stand out.

-To do so, brands don’t only need to offer jaw-dropping deals but also create a sense of FOMO in shoppers by appealing to their cognitive biases.
+To do so, brands don’t only need to offer jaw-dropping deals but also help the decision making process by creating a sense of FOMO in shoppers by appealing to their cognitive biases.
 But knowing which prejudices to target can be tricky.
 That's why we’ve laid out four persuasion tactics for your Black Friday marketing strategy approaches to winning over customers this Black Friday.

 Scarcity is one of the most well-known, widely used (and abused) cognitive biases in the marketing field.
 The idea behind this is that scare products have a higher perceived value, which increases the urgency for a person to act.
 But since this principle triggers fear to encourage behavior, it is highly disputed.